 AP Biology: Example Textbook List

-The specified editions of the following textbooks meet the AP Biology Course Audit curricular requirements.
-Earlier editions of these texts and other textbooks not listed here (including concise textbooks) may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
-For discussions regarding the usefulness of these texts and other teaching materials in the AP Biology classroom, please consult the Biology Teacher Community.
+The specified editions of the following textbooks meet the AP Biology curricular requirements.
+Earlier editions of these textbooks or other textbooks not listed here may meet the AP curricular requirements if published within the last 10 years.
+For discussions regarding the usefulness of these texts and other teaching materials in the AP Biology classroom, please consult the AP Biology Teacher Community.

 Audesirk, Gerald, Bruce E. Byers, and Teresa Audesirk.
 Biology: Life on Earth.
 Upper Saddle River, NJ: Prentice Hall.